Mohanad Dam To Be Completed By 2025 - UrduPoint

 Mohanad Dam To Be Completed By 2025

-Mohmand Dam would be the fifth highest concrete-face-rock-fill dam in the world would be completed by 2025 with estimated cost of Rs 309.56 billion

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Sep, 2021 ) :Mohmand Dam would be the fifth highest concrete-face-rock-fill dam in the world would be completed by 2025 with estimated cost of Rs 309.56 billion.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :Mohmand Dam would be the fifth highest concrete-face-rock-fill dam in the world which would be completed by 2025 with estimated cost of Rs 309.56 billion.

 The dam would irrigate 18,237 acres more land besides supplementing 160,000 acres of existing land after completion, said an official of Water and Power Development Authority (WAPDA) while talking to APP.

-He said the irrigation component of the dam would have an annual benefit of Rs 2.23 billion, water supply to Peshawar would have Rs 957 million monetary value while flood mitigation benefits were estimated at Rs1.467 billion.
+He said the irrigation component of the dam would have an annual benefit of Rs2.23 billion, water supply to Peshawar would have Rs957 million monetary value while flood mitigation benefits are estimated at Rs1.467 billion.